Assessing and managing risk

 Efic operates within a strong regulatory environment.
 The controls imposed on Efic include:

-EFIC’s treasury activities are carried out within a control framework approved by the Board and complying with the EFIC Act, the Commonwealth Authorities and Companies Act 1997 (Cth) ("CAC Act") and approvals of the Australian Government.
-Within this framework, we aim to minimise the cost of funding the loan assets of EFIC on both the Commercial Account and National Interest Account and to maximise the return on its investments, including funds representing EFIC’s equity, reserves and working capital.
-In transacting on wholesale markets, our Treasury unit confines risk to highly-rated counterparties and does not trade speculatively.
+EFIC’s treasury activities are carried out within a control framework approved by the Board and compliant with the EFIC Act, the Commonwealth Authorities and Companies Act 1997 (Cth) ("CAC Act") and associated approvals required of the Australian Government.
+Within this framework, we aim to prudently minimise the cost of funding our loan assets on both the Commercial Account and National Interest Account and to prudently maximise the return on our investments, including funds representing our equity, reserves and working capital.
+In transacting on wholesale markets, our Treasury unit confines risk prudently within Board and management approved limits and does not trade speculatively.

 Foreign exchange and interest rate management

 The loans we have provided to customers and the rescheduled debts are mostly denominated in foreign currencies.